ObjectsCountries/GGXXACPR-Replay-Analyzer/Archive/README.md

 ### Python

-You’ll need to have python installed to run a python script, you can find various versions from the following link. https://www.python.org/downloads/
+You’ll need to have Python installed to run a Python script; you can find various versions from the following link: https://www.python.org/downloads/

 I believe I’m personally using 3.9, but any version 3.7 or newer should work fine.